 All support units within the university engage in ongoing outcomes assessment.
 All units maintain mission and goal statements that reflect the strategic vision of the university and action plans and action plan evaluations are developed annually as a part of the strategic planning process.
 Units also identify specific outcome objectives, measure progress toward these objectives, and implement improvements based on findings.

 It is the intent of the unit review process that members of each administrative unit will have the opportunity to articulate their goals and to explain how the unit’s current activities support their aspirations.

 Academic support units and units within Student Affairs include student learning outcomes among their objectives.
 Support units submit their action plans and evaluations, and assessment plans and reports to their division on an annual basis.
 Support units are also subject to administrative unit reviews every seven years.

 Administrative unit review is an external review intended to advance the quality of the services provided by the unit.
 To that end, each unit assesses its mission, operations, and resources relative to the same core effectiveness standards understanding that these standards have varying degrees of relevance and applicability across units.

 We provide leadership and support to the campus community in efforts to demonstrate that the University is fulfilling its institutional mission and to enhance Western Carolina University as a community of scholarship.

 This process is intended to be a formative, non-punitive process of improvement.

-Outcomes Assessment and External Unit Review align naturally with SACSCOC Core Requirement 2.5 and Comprehensive Standard 3.3.1:
+Outcomes Assessment and External Unit Review align naturally with SACSCOC Standards 7: Institutional Planning and Effectiveness and 8.2: Student Achievement: